-The Compensation Committee authorized, and executive management will implement, the following base salaries for our named executive officers effective March 1, 2014:
+The Compensation Committee has authorized, and executive management will implement, the following base salaries for our named executive officers effective March 1, 2015:

-Effective March 1, 2014 Current Salary
+Effective March 1, 2015 Current Salary

-Rene R. Joyce \$ 560,000 \$ 560,000

-Joe Bob Perkins 560,000 525,000
+Joe Bob Perkins \$ 725,000 \$ 560,000

-James W. Whalen 430,000 480,000

-Michael A. Heim 535,000 485,000
+Michael A. Heim 600,000 535,000

+Jeffrey J. McParland 500,000 470,000

-Matthew J. Meloy 375,000 325,000
+Matthew J. Melov 400,000 375,000

-Mr. Joyce did not receive a base salary increase for 2014 at his request and Mr. Whalen's base salary was reduced approximately 10% at his request to reflect a reduced work schedule in 2014.
-The Compensation Committee authorized base salary increases for other named executive officers along with adjustments in annual cash bonus incentive targets and grant date fair values of long-term equity incentive awards in order to align the total direct compensation provided to similarly situated executives at companies within our 2014 Peer Group, adjusted for company size, and to reflect professional growth and the assumption of additional responsibilities.
+The Compensation Committee authorized base salary increases for the named executive officers (other than Mr. Joyce, who retired effective December 31, 2014), along with corresponding adjustments in annual cash bonus incentive targets and grant date fair values of long-term equity incentive awards, in order to align the total direct compensation of these individuals more closely with the total direct compensation provided to similarly situated executives at companies within our 2015 Peer Group, adjusted for company size, and to reflect professional growth, the assumption of additional responsibilities and individual performance.